Quid (encyclopedia): History

-The first edition was published by Plon in the first quarter of 1963 was sold in 20,000 copies.
+The first edition was published by Plon in the first quarter of 1963 and was sold in 20,000 copies.
 It was a 632-page illustrations-free paperback.
 In addition to a brief table of contents, the book included a 10-page index.
-The author introduced it as a “complete, up-to-date, handy and easy-to-read” book.
+The author introduced it as a "complete, up-to-date, handy and easy-to-read" book.
 He announced the book would be published yearly.
 The next edition was published in the third quarter of 1964: the book was made of a cardboard binding and was a little bit larger (824 pages).
-The first editions were cosigned by Michèle Frémy, Dominique Frémy’s wife.
+The first editions were cosigned by Michèle Frémy, Dominique Frémy's wife.
 The encyclopedia became larger over the years, reaching the size of a large dictionary.
 Each edition now needs the contribution of around 12,000 specialists.

 The 2007 edition of Quid cost €32; its 2,176 pages contained 2,500,000 items about 650 topics.
 It sold only about 100,000 copies, compared to more than 400,000 in the 1990s.
 In February 2008, the 2008 edition was canceled by the publisher, Robert Laffont, which said that print encyclopedias can no longer compete with the free information available on the internet.
 Frémy, the founder of Quid, said that he would find another publisher and intended to publish a 2009 edition for Christmas 2009.